NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

     * IQR = The difference between Q3 and Q1.
 IQR contains the middle 50% of data
   * [Quartiles](https://www.mathsisfun.com/data/quartiles.html) are the values that divide a list of numbers into quarters - mathsisfun.com
     * Interquartile range =  3rd quartile - 1st quartile
+    * Exclusive method vs inclusive method - The exclusive method excludes the median when identifying Q1 and Q3, while the inclusive method includes the median in identifying the quartiles.
   * Quintile - "A quintile is one of five values that divide a range of data into five equal parts, each being 1/5th (20 percent) of the range."
 [Investopedia](https://www.investopedia.com/terms/q/quintile.asp)
   * Decile - Devide a range of data into ten equal parts, each being 1/10th (10 percent) of the range.
 1st and 9th deciles equal to 10th and 90th percentiles.
   * Outliers
     * [Identifying outliers with the 1.5xIQR rule](https://www.khanacademy.org/math/statistics-probability/summarizing-quantitative-data/box-whisker-plots/a/identifying-outliers-iqr-rule) - khanacademy.org
 * Percentage